 As an integrated part of our risk management processes, we are committed to promoting the respect of fundamental human rights and decent working conditions in our supply chains or in any part of our operations.
 Currently, a standalone human rights policy has not been developed in CEPI.
 Rather, the principles are covered in several of CEPI's internal and external facing policies, which set out our standards and expectations.
-CEPI continues to review policies and in 2023 will consider whether a new policy or strengthening existing is most appropriate to reflect our commitment to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure that violations of human rights and decent working conditions are not taking place anywhere in our supply chain.
+CEPI continues to review policies and in 2024 will keep under review the most appropriate way to reflect our commitment to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure that violations of human rights and decent working conditions are not taking place anywhere in our supply chain.

-CEPI policies1 and procedures addressing human right and decent working conditions currently include inter alia:
+CEPI policies1 and procedures addressing human rights and decent working conditions currently include inter alia: